graalvm/vscode-extensions/graalvm/visualvm-integration.md

 ## VisualVM Pane

-Once a GraalVM installation is set as active, the VisualVM pane is populated and provides the following actions and features:
+The VisualVM pane provides the following actions and features:

 **Start VisualVM**